Williams Township, Dauphin County, Pennsylvania

-Williams Township is a township in Dauphin County, Pennsylvania, United States.
-The population was 1,063 at the 2020 census.
+Williams Township is a township that is located in Dauphin County, Pennsylvania, United States.
+The population was 1,064 at the time of the 2020 census.

+History

 Williams Township was named for a family of pioneer settlers.

 Geography

-The township is in northeastern Dauphin County and is bordered to the northeast by Schuylkill County.
-The borough of Williamstown, a separate municipality, is in the southern part of the township.
+The township is located in northeastern Dauphin County and is bordered to the northeast by Schuylkill County.

+The borough of Williamstown, a separate municipality, is located in the southern part of the township.

 According to the United States Census Bureau, the township has a total area of 22.9 sqkm, all land.